 This course surveys musical theatre scenes from 1910-1970.
-With particular focus on character development for the musical theatre performer and building upon the acting, voice, and dance foundations presented in THTR 107, 121, 147, 155 and 207, dance courses, and MUTH 170 and 171.
-Students will work to address the acting and stylistic requirements of the period genres and the requirements of the ear-specific musical scores.
-Prerequisites: THTR 307, two credits from 170 (music theatre majors) or THTR 207 (theatre majors).
-Restricted to music theatre and theatre majors.
+With particular focus on character development for the musical theatre performer and building upon prior acting, voice, and dance course foundations.
+Students will work to explore the acting and stylistic requirements of the period genres and the musicianship requirements of the musical styles.
+Prerequisites: MUTH 170, THTR 207.
+Restricted to music theatre majors.
 Restricted to students with junior standing or higher.